 In addition, SkyMapper will help astronomers pinpoint stars and galaxies for future investigation using the next generation of extremely large optical telescopes such as the 25m Giant Magellan Telescope, as well as cutting-edge radio astronomy facilities like the Australian Square Kilometre Array Pathfinder (ASKAP) in Western Australia, and later, the Square Kilometre Array itself.

-The survey had a limited-area Early Data Release of bright stars in May 2016, with the first all-sky data release (DR1) of 318 million objects and 2.3 billion detections in June 2017.
-Regular updates will continue over the next three years, with the final release of the full five-year data set around 2020.
-Australian astronomers have exclusive access to SkyMapper data for a time following its release, after which, researchers from the rest of the world are free to download and use the data.
+The current data release from the survey is DR3 (released in Feb 2020) and contains over 500 million objects and over 4 billion detections from an area of ~21,000 deg2.
+Regular updates will continue over the next years, with the final release of the full data set around 2022.
+Australian astronomers have exclusive access to SkyMapper data for a time of upto 18 months following its release, after which researchers from the rest of the world are free to access and use the data.

 We will endeavour to add information and images to this site as the survey continues, including news of any exciting discoveries made with SkyMapper data over the coming months.
 For more information, you can also follow SkyMapper on Twitter or send us an email at firstname.lastname@example.org.

 The SkyMapper Team

 The team behind the Southern Survey has evolved significantly from the original 2003 ARC Discovery Project led by Schmidt, Francis, & Bessell.
 The current team is comprised of: